rodolfodpk/catalyst/README.md

 7. An EventRepository implementation for events stored as JSON

 # Software stack
 This will be based on Apache Camel and Postgres.
-Both are like Swiss Army Knives and probably enough to have your domain up and running, ready to explore.
+Both are like Swiss Army Knives and probably enough to have your domain up and running, ready to explore and integrate with your application.
 The point is: once your domain is validated, you can leverage it in another stack of your choice.